danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 As a special case, if `increment` is `0`, the resulting generator just yields `first` and then becomes voided.

-#### `paraGeneratorFromValues(values*) <> generator`

-Parallel generator combination constructor.
-This takes an arbitrary number of values or generators, and returns a generator that yields lists.
-Non-generator arguments are "coerced" into generators as if by calling `generatorFromValue` on them.

-Each yielded list consists of values yielded from the individual generators, in passed order.
-The generator becomes voided when *any* of the individual generators is voided.

 #### `generatorFromValue(value) <> generator`

 Collection iteration generator constructor.
 This takes an arbitrary